 Created by Apple, Swift is a high-level programming language that lets developers write code efficiently and simply.
 Apple first released Swift in 2014, but the company announced plans to make it open source in 2017.

-Safe, fast, and in demand, Swift ranked in the top 20 most popular languages in a 2021 survey by Stack Overflow.
+Safe, fast, and in demand, Swift ranked in the top 20 most common coding languages in a 2021 survey by Stack Overflow.
 Fluency in this popular language has become increasingly valuable among programmers.

 Benefits of Swift include using fewer lines of code than other languages and an easier time mastering new concepts.
 Swift also has an interactive playground where you can test code, which many other languages do not have.